brickpile/brickpile/README.md

-#BrickPile is a lightweight CMS built on RavenDB and ASP.NET MVC 4.
+#BrickPile is a lightweight CMS built on RavenDB and ASP.NET MVC 5.

 ## Requirements
 ### Brace yourself, BrickPile makes the following demands:
-* ASP.NET MVC 4
+* ASP.NET MVC 5 and Web Api
 * [RavenDB](http://ravendb.net/)

 **And that's about it.** A slight bit of knowledge about ASP.NET MVC development is also required.